Plan hybrid connectivity between Skype for Business Server and Teams

 About Shared SIP Address Space functionality

-With hybrid connectivity set up between an on-premises deployment of Skype for Business Server and Teams or Skype for Business Online, you can have some users homed on-premises and some users homed online.
+With hybrid connectivity set up between an on-premises deployment of Skype for Business Server and Teams, you can have some users homed on-premises and some users homed online.

-This type of configuration relies on shared SIP address space functionality, and is sometimes referred to as "split domain"--meaning users of a domain, such as contoso.com, are split between using Skype for Business Server on premises and Teams or Skype for Business Online, as shown in the following diagram:
+This type of configuration relies on shared SIP address space functionality, and is sometimes referred to as "split domain"--meaning users of a domain, such as contoso.com, are split between using Skype for Business Server on premises and Teams, as shown in the following diagram:

 When shared SIP address space is configured:

-- Azure Active Directory Connect is used to synchronize your on-premises directory with Office 365.
+- Azure Active Directory Connect is used to synchronize your on-premises directory with Microsoft 365.

 - Users who are homed on premises interact with on-premises Skype for Business servers.

-- Users who are homed online may interact with Skype for Business Online or Teams services.
+- Users who are homed online interact with Teams.

 - Users from both environments can communicate with each other.